hyl29/BackChaining/README.md

 # BackChaining
-Backchainng to solve logical entailment issues
+Backchaining to solve logical entailment issues

-Either feed it a rule set through the 'RuleSet.txt' file or uncomment out the sys.argv[] line of code to enter your own files.
+To populate the knowledgebase, either input the rule set through 'RuleSet.txt' or uncomment 'sys.argv[]' to enter a file.

-Take a rule set for propositional logic and enter a comand line querie to test if the query is part of the rule set.
+Take a rule set for propositional logic and enter a command line query to test if the query is part of the rule set.